 I originally wrote this post in 2009 shortly after we took these spider cracker Halloween snacks for kids to preschool on snack day.
-They were a hit and have since been shared in magazines and in multiple other blogs across the internet.
+They were a hit and have since been shared in magazines and multiple other blogs across the internet.

-These spider cracker snacks are so easy to make that my daughter and her friends assemble them year round.
-I decided it’s time to update the old photos.
+These spider cracker snacks are so easy to make that my daughter and her friends assemble them year-round.

 These are best when prepared and eaten right away.

 - Round crackers such as Ritz